rgal-mcw/stat_rethinking/notes/Chapter2_Some3.md

 Suppose W = 20, L = 10.
 Then *p* = 0.5 has
 $$
-2^W \times 2^L = 1073741824
+2^{20} \times 2^{10} = 1073741824
 $$
 ways to produce sample.
+This is from the formula above.

 Better to convert to probability.
-This is from the formula above.
+It's hard to use raw counts.
+First, we only care about the relative values (i.e. counts 3, 8, and 9 could just as easily be 30, 80, and 90 and the meaning would be the same).
+Second, as the amount of data grows, the counts will very quickly grow large (from Equation 4).
+Explicitely counting isn't practical.